MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/error-mscorlib-not-found.md

 ms.author: daortin
 ms.date: 04/03/2018
 no-loc: [Objective-C]
+description: Learn how this runtime error is triggered when folders are missing from the .xcarchive for IPA creation.
 ---

 # Runtime error: The assembly mscorlib.dll was not found or could not be loaded